UWPCE-PythonCert/PythonCertDevel/source/modules/Exceptions.rst

     len(exp)
     48

-For the most part, you can/should use a built in one
+For the most part, you can/should use a built in one.

 There are 48 built-in Exceptions -- odds are good that there's one that matches your use-case.

-Also -- custom Exceptions require subclassing -- and we haven't learned that yet :-)
+Also -- custom exceptions require subclassing -- and we haven't learned that yet :-).

 Choosing an Exception